Formula Calculator for iPhone

 Functions can use constants but they cannot access parameters defined outside the function.
 In this sense, functions are self-contained.
 If you want to use a parameter in the function you need to pass it through the parameter list, as in this, that and those of the example above.

 Once a function is defined it can be used.
-In single line mode, formula calculator will ask if you want to keep the function.
-In multi-line mode your function is automatically appended to the end of the user-functions list.
+Your function is automatically appended to the end of the user-functions list.
 It remains there while the function appears in the math text input.

-To keep the function, press the Functions button, then User and then the name of your function.
-You have the option of giving it a description and selecting the keep for next time box.
-If you have multiple calculators open, the function is copied to all calculators.
-If a function already exists, formula calculator asks if you want to overwrite it.
+To keep the function, press the Functions button, then My functions and the name of your function.
+You have the option of giving it a description and turning on the Keep switch.